t-andrew-do/heroin-demo/README.md

 # An Exploration of Heroin Overdose and its Spread Across America

-This repository contains prelimnary work on modeling spatialtemporal trends of opioid-related deaths in America.
+This repository contains preliminary work on modeling spatialtemporal trends of opioid-related deaths in America.

 ## Main Github